The Virginia Todd Community Centre has a small hall for hire.

 The original hall building was erected sometime between 1920-1928 and its original use was as a Salvation Army Citadel.
 Most of Geelong West's religious buildings were located in Pakington Street by this time and although it is not located on Pakington Street, it is very near to the centre of the commercial area.

-In 2018 the hall was carpeted to better cater for early years programs and improve acoustics.
+- 2018 the hall was carpeted to better cater for early years programs and improve acoustics.

 The Centre is named after former Geelong West City mayor and councillor, Virginia Todd.